In-Vitro Fertilisation (IVF) in Singapore: Process & Costs

 - Singapore General Hospital.

-Private medical centres may offer IVF treatment packages at a rate of between S$7,999 and S$20,000 per cycle.
+Private medical centres offer IVF treatment packages at a rate of between S$13,000 and S$25,000 per cycle.
 Their treatment packages may include the following services:

 - Doctor’s consultation fees during follicle scans

 - Doctor’s professional fees for egg collection and transfer

 - Laboratory charges